10 of the Best Stately Homes in Britain

 Castle Howard.
 Credit Allan Harris, flickr

-Although not a true castle, the term is often used to describe English country houses built on sites of former military fortresses.
+Although not a true castle, the term is often used to describe stately homes built on sites of former military fortresses.

 Dominating the fountain in Castle Howard’s grounds is a large bronze globe supported on the shoulders of the figure of Atlas from Greek mythology.